AMSP-04/NETN-CBRN/NETN-CBRN.md

 ### Purpose

-NETN-CBRN provides a common standard interface for the representation of CBRN release, detection, effects, and protective measures in a federated distributed simulation.
-E.g the exposure effect on individual humans in a CBRN contaminated Hazard area where the humans are represented in one simulation and the effect is modelled in another federated simulation.
+NETN-CBRN provides a standard interface for the representation of CBRN release, detection, effects, and protective measures in a federated distributed simulation.
+E.g. the exposure effect on individual humans in a CBRN contaminated Hazard area where the humans are represented in one simulation, and the effect is modelled in another.

 ### Scope

 The NETN-CBRN FOM module covers:

 1. CBRN Source release modelling
 2. CBRN Detector modelling
 3. CBRN Effects modelling
 4. CBRN Protective measures modelling
 5. Hazard area modelling

 Meteorological conditions and CBRN material properties for modelling the dispersion of CBRN material are not explicitly represented in the NETN-CBRN FOM Module.
 NETN-METOC FOM module can be used to model weather conditions that may impact the dispersion of CBRN materials and cause dynamic change to hazard areas.

 ### Overview

-Whilst designing this CBRN FOM module considerations have been taken as to how the CBRN FOM module can be used by legacy systems that cannot be updated to implement the CBRN FOM module.
-These considerations have resulted in the CBRN FOM module including interactions that mirror the changes that can be made to objects.
+Considerations have been made as to how the CBRN FOM module can be used by legacy systems that cannot be updated to implement the CBRN FOM module.
+These considerations have resulted in the CBRN FOM module, including interactions that mirror the changes that can be made to objects.
 These interactions allow for a translation federate to sit between the CBRN and simulation federate to translate the CBRN data into data that the simulation federate can understand.

 <img src="./images/interactions.png" width="800px"/>